Dr Theresa Cheng CPsychol, DProf, BSc (Hons)

 I work with adult individuals, couples and groups in various capacities from different contexts, offering psychotherapy, consultation and supervision in Bedfordshire, Cambridgeshire, and Buckinghamshire.
 My practice ethos places an emphasis on respect, integrity and trust in therapy.
 My aim is to help individuals to address their concerns in their current life situation, by integrating appropriate therapeutic approaches that are tailored for meeting each individual’s needs.
 This may mean making changes in life, learning new ways of managing and relating to challenges/difficulties, improving relationships or simply gaining a better understanding of self and others in life circumstances.

-I have undertaken advanced professional training in counselling psychology, involving a variety of therapeutic modalities such as Existential Psychotherapy and Compassion Focused Therapy (CFT).
+I have undertaken advanced professional training in counselling psychology, involving a variety of therapeutic modalities such as Existential Psychotherapy and Eye Movement Desensitization Reprocessing Therapy (EMDR).
 I believe that my engagement with on-going professional development is crucial, as this ensures my competency in my profession by keeping my knowledge and skills up to date and relevant to my practice as a Counselling Psychologist.
 Most importantly, this allows me to deliver a professional service to my clients in an effective manner.

 I work with a wide range of issues, including identity changes and adjustment issues caused by negative life events e.g. after brain injury, chronic illness, eating disorders, anger management, addiction, life/work stress and crisis, depression, anxiety, bereavement, relationship/marital issues and personal development.